rotundasoftware/modui-base/README.md

 ```

 #### passMessagesTo
 Accepts a view instance to which spawned messages will be passed (which will be used in place of the default behavior of spawning messages to the parent view).
-This option is especially useful for things like popups and dialogs, that may live at the top of the DOM tree but have been created by a particular view that is interested in listening to messages they spawn.
+This option is especially useful for things like popups and dialogs, that may live at the top of the DOM tree but have been created by a particular view that is interested in the messages they spawn.

 ## License
 MIT